-Bringing the snowcapped mountains of Southern Oregon all the way to the largest independent film festival in the United States, the short film “You Go Girl!” premieres at the 2022 Sundance Film Festival (held virtually this year) on Jan.
-20, 2022.
+Bringing the snowcapped mountains of Southern Oregon all the way to the largest independent film festival in the United States, the short film “You Go Girl!” premiered at the 2022 Sundance Film Festival and was nominated for the Short Film Jury Award at the festival.

 “You Go Girl!” tells the story of Audrey Jenkins (played by Tiffany Mann), a comedian who is tasked with scaling an Oregon mountaintop for the first time.
 The spirited adventure highlights the impact nature has on overcoming both physical and mental obstacles, and we feel Jenkins’ overwhelming emotions as she makes her climb.

 Before earning its exclusive spot at Sundance, the seed behind “You Go Girl!” was planted when the team’s filmmakers won $20,000 in the Outdoor Adventure Film Grant competition.
 Building on the theme that “Oregon’s Outdoors Are for Everyone,” the grant was a collaboration between the Oregon Made Creative Foundation and Travel Oregon.
 The purpose of the grant is to challenge the inequity and history of exclusion in outdoor spaces, and to support BIPOC filmmakers in making films with Oregon’s captivating scenery.

 The grant was awarded to a production company based in Southern Oregon and a small team of BIPOC independent filmmakers: director Shariffa Ali and producers Kamilah Long, Courtney Williams and Adrian Alea.
 Nataki Garrett, artistic director of the Oregon Shakespeare Festival, was fundamental to uplifting the team by inviting director Ali to join the OSF as an artist in residence and consultant.